jgonyea/grav-plugin-one-time-login/README.md

 ## Note

-1. If you wish to use the OTL with the admin plugin, you'll need to change the split cookie from `true` to `false` inside the `user/config/system.yaml` file.
-Otherwise, this otl url will only authenticate to the front-facing site and not admin.
-2. Using an OTL url will bypass 2FA.
+Using an OTL url will bypass any configured 2FA.

 ## To do

-* Add a notice about OTL time expirations.
+Nothing currently.